-Extended Producer Responsibility (EPR) System for E-waste Management System foundation for the EPR system to come into effect in 2025.
+Extended Producer Responsibility (EPR) System for E-waste Management System

 By 2025, Singapore companies will have to take responsibility for the packaging and electronic waste (e-waste) they produce.
 Extended producer responsibility (EPR) laws are expected to be in place by that timeframe to help reduce waste and create a market for disposed plastic, paper and metal.